-An assessment for taxes owed should be accompanied by adequate reasons which explain why the assessment has been raised.
-If the reasons are not adequate (or not included at all), you are entitled to request these reasons in writing within 30 business days from the date of the assessment.
+An assessment for taxes owed should be accompanied by adequate grounds which explain why the assessment has been raised.
+If the statement of grounds are not adequate (or not included at all), you are entitled to request these reasons in writing within 30 business days from the date of the assessment.